TerriaJS/terriajs/doc/deploying/deploying-terriamap.md

 First, you may want to build a minified version of TerriaMap by running:

 ```
-npm run build release
+npm run gulp release
 ```

-The normal build (`npm run build`) can be deployed as well, but the release version is smaller and faster.
+The normal build (`npm run gulp`) can be deployed as well, but the release version is smaller and faster.

 Then, you can host your TerriaMap using either the included Node.js-based web server, or by using any web server of your choosing.